This topic takes on average 55 minutes to read.

-One common type of packaging for medicines is a blister pack.
-They are safe and easy to use and they allow the consumer to see the contents without opening the pack.
+One common type of packaging for medicines is a blister pack – safe, easy to use and allow the consumer to see the contents without opening the pack.

-Many pharmaceutical companies use a standard size of blister pack.
-This saves the cost of having to make different tools and of having to change the production machinery between products.
+Many pharmaceutical companies use a standard size of blister pack, saving the cost of having to make different tools and of having to change the production machinery between products.
 Capsules can also be packaged in a similar way.

 Sometimes the pack will be perforated so that individual tablets can be detached.
 This means that the expiry date and the name of the product have to be printed on each part of the package.